Stan-Leigh/crop-doctor/README.md

 3. **Error: Virtual environment issues or missing libraries**
    * **Fix**: Run `make install` to run `uv sync` and clean install all required packages.

-## Push to GitHub

-1. Create a new repo at https://github.com/new
-   - Name: crop-doctor
-   - Visibility: Public or Private
-   - Do NOT initialize with README (you already have one)

-2. In your terminal, navigate into your project folder: cd crop-doctor git init git add . git commit -m "Initial commit: crop-doctor ADK agent" git branch -M main git remote add origin https://github.com/<your-username>/crop-doctor.git git push -u origin main

-3. Verify .gitignore includes:
-   .env          ← your API key — must NEVER be pushed .venv/
-   __pycache__/
-   *.pyc
-   .adk/

-⚠ NEVER push .env to GitHub.
-Your API key will be exposed publicly.

 ## Assets

 ### Project Banner